cheat-sheets/site-reliability-engineering-cheat-sheet/README.md

 - If a single incident consumes more than 20% of error budget over four weeks, then the team must conduct a postmortem.
   The postmortem must contain at least one P0 action item to address the root cause.
-- If a single class of outage consumes more than 20% of error budget over a quarter, the team must have a P0 item on their quarterly planning document2 to address the issues in the following quarter.
+- If a single class of outage consumes more than 20% of error budget over a quarter, the team must have a P0 item on their quarterly planning document to address the issues in the following quarter.

 **Escalation Policy**:
 - In the event of a disagreement between parties regarding the calculation of the error budget or the specific